Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 Once the embeddings are in place, a simple dot product between two items can give a similarity score.
 This requires that both the User and Item embeddings have the same dimensions.
 Each dimension of the embedding represents a feature.

+Dot products is a greast tool, but it does not scale well with huge data.

-The best way to build User & Item Embeddings is to learn them from the data and compress them to find the best generalities to rely on (**Latent Factors**)
+The best way to build User & Item Embeddings to overcome the scale problem is to learn them from the data and compress them to find the best generalities to rely on (**Latent Factors**).
+In this way, the total amount of space required would be `latent_factors * (number_users + number_items)`.

+The number of latent factors should alwas be less than `(U * V)/(2(U+V))` where `U` is the number of users and `V` is the number of items.

 #### Example
 ```python